fxxrytail/skzcode/content/support/skz-comeback/index.md

 * You may buy streaming pass by yourself or join streaming project to get free.
 * Counted in all music shows except M Countdown.

+**FL0**

+* Needs verified account and streaming pass to stream.
+* You may buy verified account and streaming pass that are available from third-party sellers or join streaming project to stream free.
+* Counted in all music shows.

 Please consider buying verified account, donate any amount to streaming teams, or apply as volunteer to stream for free.
 When you already have your account and proper setup for streaming, you may already leave it play for hours.
 It's easy!
-For inquiries and more detailed information about Korean music streaming platforms you may reach out to {{< a "Stay Department" "https://twitter.com/stay_department" >}} (for Mel0n and Gen1e) and follow them for updates.
+For inquiries and more detailed information about Korean music streaming platforms you may reach out to {{< a "Stay Department" "https://twitter.com/stay_department" >}} and follow them for updates.

-{{< tweet 1459121403962138628 >}}

 ### Update

 Stay Department's donation will be used for next comeback but if you want your donation to be used for Christmas EveL you may contact them.
-They will also  hold a mini project to help STAYs who wants to stream on their own.
+They have an ongoing project to help new streamers be familiar with the streaming platforms.

 {{< tweet 1460776113949458432 >}}

+{{<tweet 1462062056815747077 >}}

 ## Physical Sales